shawngraham/hist3812-f22/content/syllabus/schedule.md

 + Oct 31 - **Studying Play**
   - Have read for today:
     - McCall, Jeremiah.
 2020. ['The Historical Problem Space Framework: Games as Historical Medium'](http://gamestudies.org/2003/articles/mccall) _Game Studies_ 20.3.
+    - Jayanth, Meghna.
+2022.
+'Game Design in the Imperial Mode #CGSA 2022' [Keynote, Canadian Game Studies Association 2022](https://medium.com/@betterthemask/game-design-in-the-imperial-mode-cgsa-2022-e5a9a6a57859) (You might also want to read/watch their 2021 DIGRA piece, 'White Protagonism and Imperial Pleasures in Game Design' [here](https://medium.com/@betterthemask/white-protagonism-and-imperial-pleasures-in-game-design-digra21-a4bdb3f5583c).)
 + Nov 2 - **The Historical Problem Space (HPS) Framework**
   - Have read for today:
     - Dream of Darkness, 2022.
 'Can the Historical Problem Space framework help us make better history games?' [dreamofdarkness.com](https://www.dreamofdarkness.com/dev-journal/can-the-historical-problem-space-framework-help-us-make-better-history-games).